 Skip to content

-A stroke (stroke) occurs when blood flow to part of the brain is interrupted, leading to damage to brain cells.
-Rapid intervention as soon as the warning signs of a stroke are detected can reduce brain damage and save lives.
-If the FAST test that we will see at the end of the article is a memo to act quickly when the stroke occurs, around ten warning signs can guide you during moments of life with your loved ones.
-We will end this post with a reminder of the preventive actions to adopt to avoid the occurrence of a stroke as best as possible.
+A stroke (Cerebrovascular Accident) occurs when blood flow to a part of the brain is interrupted, causing damage to brain cells.
+Rapid intervention upon detection of the warning signs of a stroke can reduce brain damage and save lives.
+While the FAST test we'll see at the end of the article is a reminder for acting quickly when a stroke occurs, a dozen warning signs can guide you during moments of life with your loved ones.
+We'll conclude this post with a reminder of the preventive measures to adopt to avoid the occurrence of a stroke as much as possible.

 1. Weakness or numbness

-One of the most common warning signs of stroke is sudden weakness or numbness in the body, usually in the face, arm or leg.
-This unusual sensation is often one-sided; the person may suddenly lose the ability to move part of their body or experience a feeling of numbness.
+One of the most common warning signs of a stroke is sudden weakness or numbness in the body, usually in the face, arm, or leg.
+This unusual sensation is often one-sided; the person may suddenly lose the ability to move a part of their body or feel numb.

 2. Language difficulties